 My Garmin said my average pace was 8:53 per mile.
 According to the race results, if I would have been chip timed, (grrrrrr!) my 3:55 would have brought me in about 16th in my age group, 180th female and 750th overall, which is pretty darn good, considering the race had a lot of entrants.

-Here are some race logistics for the uber runners too.
+Here are some race logistics for those who care too.
 I took water at almost every water stop and drank it while running.
-I also ate at mile 6 (pb and j) 12 (pb and j) 16 (6 sport beans) 20 (15 sport beans), not stopping at any point to eat.
+I also ate at mile 6 (pb and j) 12 (pb and j) 16 (6 sport beans) 20 (15 sport beans).
 I took an orange at mile 18 and also drank a lot of nuun and mostly stuck to water on the course but had 2 cups of power aide as well.
 I also “stopped” at the “Kool-n-fit” stations and allowed them to spray both the front and back of both my legs.
 That was amazingly BOMB and I think helped a lot.
 At mile 23ish I took some lemonade from a little girl.
 I randomly ran by a ‘Vaseline’ board and grabbed a ton of and put it in between my thighs so I wouldn’t chafe even though I had body glide already on around mile 14.
 It was kind of weird, but worked like a charm because I didn’t chafe anywhere.

 My shirt is by Nike, which I got at Marshalls.
 My shorts are by New Balance and this is the link to some that are identical, but have a little bit longer inseam which makes them more wearer friendly, unless you want your butt to be out and about like mine was.
 I was wearing the iFitness belt and had my Nathan detachable pouch attached to it.

 Of course, the day wouldn’t be complete without an ice bath!
 I DIED in this one.
 I think the combination of a ton of ‘kool-n-fit’ and the ice was a little intense because I was dying, but I hung tight for 15 minutes and I know it will help in recovery.
 As for how I felt the day after?
 Well, you may or may not be surprised but I still can’t stop smiling.
 My feet are what hurts the most, and my quads hurt when I walk, but hey, I ran a marathon right?
-I did a recovery run of 1.3 miles in 13.54 last night and it was SLOW but I still was in happyland about my excellent race.
-I used the stick after and that was pretty painful but I know that no pain is no gain!
+I did a recovery run of 1.3 miles in 13.54 last night but I still was in happyland about my excellent race.
+I used the stick after and that was pretty painful!
 As for today, I feel back to about 75%, which is decent for just kicking serious marathon butt.
 I’m sure people who saw me running last night thought I was some kind of crazy.
 I was grimacing and just focusing on getting my feet moving and quads shaken out.
 I won’t be running again until at least Friday.
 I know giving my feet and toes the proper time to heal is important, but I can’t wait to run again!
 I came back with one bloody toe and three relatively large blisters, and only one is painful but it’s healing up nicely.

 So as of right now, I’m still so happy, and I can’t wait to run my next marathon.
 Yup, there’s more in the works!
 I’ll let you in on those plans soon, but I’m just going to sit and glow for a while.